-Fellows will be at CCHMC for a 12-month period, each July-June, with time focused on:
+Fellows will be at Cincinnati Children's Hospital Medical Center for a 12-month period, each July-June, with time focused on:

 - Project Work - Administrative Fellows work closely with leaders on a wide variety of impactful projects throughout the organization.
 A fellow and program manager will evaluate the project proposals to ensure there is benefit to the fellow’s career development.
 Ultimately, the project is expected to be mutually beneficial to both the fellow and Cincinnati Children’s.